jluera/DataScience_And_Other_Mini_Projects/README.md

 # 2_spark_certification_playround
 - Juptyer notebook from a PySpark practice session when preparing to take the "Databricks Certified Associate Developer for Apache Spark 3.0" exam.
-- Keeping this mainly as a quick reference to demonstrate how easy it is to run Spark code in Google Colab now.
+- Keeping this mainly as a quick reference to demonstrate how easy it is to run simple PySpark code in Google Colab now.
 - Many older articles show a lot of imports and other steps that are no longer necessary.

 # 3_soccer_statsbomb_radar_charts_test1